 Nepal Telecom is the first carrier to allow eSIM connection in Nepal.
 The telecom operator allocated a budget for the project in the fiscal year 2078/79 to deploy its own eSIM platform.
 Similarly, NTC signed an arrangement with Monty UK Global Limited in April 2022 to provide an eSIM platform to the company.

-This also clarifies that the NTC will currently rely on a third-party solution for its eSIM platform.
-In any case, eSIM has now been available in Nepal from Bhadra 31, 2079 (September 16, 2022).
-And NTC hopes to distribute around 150,000 eSIMs in Nepal in the first year.
+NTC’s eSIM has now been available in Nepal from Bhadra 31, 2079 (September 16, 2022).
 The company had only allocated 50 units for distribution on the first day—that too from a single branch office (Sundhara).
-However, you can now get eSIM from 7 other Nepal Telecom counters, although all of them are within the Kathmandu Valley only.
+However, you can now get eSIM from all other Nepal Telecom counters outside the Kathmandu Valley as well.

 How to know if my phone supports eSIM?